garethmarkel/ukb-administration/docs/pheno/tradition.md

     ukb23456.field_finder:38	f.51.2.0	Seated.height
     ukb23456.field_finder:39	f.51.3.0	Seated.height
     ```

-    The output indicates that in the tab file **ukb12345.tab**, columns 32 to 35 contain information about the field f.50.X.X. which represents 'Standing.height'.

-    To extract the first instance  measurement of standing height *(f.50.0.0)*, we will want to extract the column `32` from `ukb12345.tab`

     !!! note
         You will not see the `ukbxxxxx.field_finder` prefix if there is only one set of phenotype in your folder

+    The output indicates that in the tab file **ukb12345.tab**, columns 32 to 35 contain information about the field f.50.X.X. which represents 'Standing.height'.

-3. Extract the phenotype from the text file, assuming the first column contains the sample ID
+3. To extract the first instance measurement of standing height (f.50.0.0) from the tab file we will want to extract the column '32' from 'ukb12345.tab'.
+Assuming the first column contains the sample ID, the code will be as follows:

     ```bash
     awk '{print $1,$32}' ukb12345.tab > height.txt
     ```